nhsx/nhsx-internship-projects/projects/explaining-classification-using-lime.md

 **Keywords:**  Machine Learning, Explainability, Classification, Image Recognition

-**Need:**  Skin diseases are currently ranked as the fourth leading cause of nonfatal diseases worldwide with a significant treatment burden.
+**Need:**  Skin diseases are currently ranked as the fourth leading cause of non-fatal diseases worldwide with a significant treatment burden.
 Skin disease classification has been previously suggested as a comparable screening mechanism for skin cancers to current manual practice.
 Deep learning algorithms often appear as black-box and lack the explainability required to use them in a clinical setting.
 This project would seek to investigate applying a classification algorithm to skin-disease images and then demonstrating the use of LIME as an explainability tool.

 **Current Knowledge/Examples & Possible Techniques/Approaches:** In May 2021, Google announced an [AI-powered dermatology tool](https://blog.google/technology/health/ai-dermatology-preview-io-2021/) ([paper here](https://www.nature.com/articles/s41591-020-0842-3?proof=tr)) built on a knowledge base of 288 skin conditions which can analyse a variety of skin conditions.
 The system is developed as a web-based application which enables a camera to take an image and then provides possible matching conditions of the diseases with further information.